 At any school the teaching staff is at the core of the educational process, and we are fortunate to have built such a talented and caring team.

-Pupils enjoy excellent learning through small class sizes, individual attention from experienced teachers and the use of multimedia.
+Pupils enjoy excellent learning through small class sizes, individual attention from experienced teachers and the opportunity to apply their knowledge to the real world through Project Based Learning.
 We aim to educate the ‘whole’ child and alongside traditional subjects, we fully support learning through art, music and drama.
 We also value spiritual education and hope to nurture in our pupils an understanding of the school philosophy, “We are all flowers of one garden, the leaves of one tree, and the drops of one ocean.”

 You are welcome to download our handbooks for additional information: